ArturAlekseev/AVS_SoftLight/README.md

 Also keep in mind that you need to remove black bars in video for correct processing (if there are any).
 Or they will affect average sum.

 1 mode:
 Same as mode 0 but planes S & V restored to their original values.
-So this mode only normalizes lightness/brightness and do not changes colors.
+So this mode only normalizes lightness/brightness and does not change colors.

 2 mode:
 Same as mode 0.
 But plane S is also boosted (softlight is done for each pixel with itself).